tofflemire/tofflemire.github.io/pages/photometry.md

 ### TWA 3A
 TWA 3A is a near-equal-mass (q=0.84), pre-MS binary with an eccentricity of 0.63 and an orbital period of 34.9 days.

+<img src="/local_files/TWA_3A_LC.png" width="600" ALIGN="right" HSPACE="25" />
 The figure below presents a subset of our <i>UBVR</i> lightcurves from LCO and SMARTS.
-<img src="/local_files/TWA_3A_LC.png" width="600" ALIGN="right" HSPACE="25" />
+Typical of accretion, the amplitude of variability is larger in the blue (top) filters than the red.
+As with DQ Tau, we see persistent brightening events near periastron passages (dashed vertial lines).

 <img src="/local_files/TWA_Mdot_AveComp_FINAL.png" width="400" ALIGN="left" HSPACE="25" />
+Again computing the median mass accretion rate from the <i>U</i>-band, we compare TWA 3A to DQ Tau and the hydrodynamical simulation above.
+The DQ Tau and TWA 3A accretion profiles are remarkably similar.
+We note that TWA 3A shows much less variability from orbit to otbirt than DQ Tau, but this may be due to its lower overall accretion rate.

+TWA 3A is one of the binaries in our sample for which we have overlapping time-series spectroscopy.
+You can learn more about that project <a href'https://tofflemire.github.io/spectroscopy/' target='blank'>here</a>.

 An animation of TWA 3A's accretion rate as the stars move through their orbit can be found <a href='https://tofflemire.github.io/animations/'>here</a>.